 So, I undertook some research to understand the mechanics of running.
-And in this course, I came across the huge amount of information scientifically backed.
+And in this course, I came across a huge amount of information scientifically backed.

 Your Running Shoes are not your normal shoes:

 This is the first and foremost thing to realize.
-When we run long distance, the whole conditioning that isrequired in our legs changes dramatically.
-Here are few of them:
+When we run long distances, the whole conditioning that is required in our legs changes dramatically.
+Here are a few of them:

 Landing: When you run, there is propulsion.
 You land on your feet with force.
 The force gets transmitted from heel joints to the shin bones.
 Then, they travel to the knee joints.
 And this landing can cause jerks in your joints.
 Not having the right running shoes will adversely affect your joints.